One in three older adults experience age-related voice changes that can significantly impact their quality of life.

 After a diagnosis is made, physicians can treat vocal changes with several procedures.
 Vocal strengthening exercises are often the first treatment attempted and can be highly successful for many conditions.
-At the USC Voice Center, speech pathologists, who have specialized training in age-related dysphonia, work with patients to provide attentive and individualized vocal strengthening programs.
-A novel vocal training program, PhoRTE, was developed by the team at the USC Voice Center to make vocal strengthening convenient and mostly from home.
-In a clinical trial performed by USC clinicians, PhoRTE was shown to be effective for most patients.
+At the USC Voice Center, speech pathologists, who have specialized training in age-related dysphonia (or difficulty speaking), work with patients to provide attentive and individualized vocal strengthening programs.

-If a patient is not sufficiently improved with vocal strengthening exercises alone, physicians can also perform vocal cord injection to bulk aged vocal cords.
-In this procedure, safe filler material is injected into the vocal cords to augment their size, shape, and their performance.
+If a patient’s voice is not sufficiently improved with vocal strengthening exercises alone, physicians can also perform vocal cord injection to bulk aged vocal cords.
+In this procedure, safe filler material is injected into the vocal cords to augment their size, shape and their performance.
 Vocal cord injections are performed in the office using minimally invasive techniques while the patient is awake.

-Another option to treat age-related vocal changes is to place implants next to the vocal cords which allows them to meet and function better during voicing.
+Another option to treat age-related vocal changes is to place implants next to the vocal cords which allows them to meet and function better while speaking.
 This is a more permanent correction for vocal cord atrophy/aging.
 This procedure is performed in an operating room awake with light sedation.
 Our surgeons custom shape the implants during the procedure with real-time vocal feedback from the patient.

-Our team of physicians and speech pathologists is committed to providing patients with the most advanced and appropriate care for their voice and swallowing.
+Our team of physicians and speech pathologists at the USC Tina and Rick Caruso Department of Otolaryngology – Head and Neck Surgery is committed to providing patients with the most advanced and appropriate care for their voice and swallowing.